 All the demonstration sites in the PARTRIDGE project are aiming to convert at least 7% of the farmed area into quality habitats for Grey Partridges.
 At Balgonie, this process has proceeded smoothly with several blocks of new cover crops added across the 500ha site to bring the proportion converted up to around that 7% mark.
 These cover crops comprise a mix developed especially for Balgonie by GWCT and Kings.
 They were first sown in 2018 and established very well under the farm team’s expert supervision, and in 2019 we began the process of cutting half of each plot to create more suitable chick foraging conditions.
 The other relevant habitats on the farm are hedgerows, grass margins and brood-rearing cover crop sown annually round the edges of the potato fields.

 During 2020, the farm focussed on enhancing habitats for pollinators and implemented a number of measures.
 Due to the wet 2019/20 winter, areas of previously sown winter wheat failed to establish.
 Rather than leaving these areas bare, the farm chose to sow a pollinator mix which provided food for pollinators and other animals, as well as replenishing nutrients in the soil.
-In addition to this, the farm trialled sowing various mixes in potato tramlines as a way of investigating how pest predators could be enhanced by using natural methods rather than replying on chemicals.
+In addition to this, the farm trialled sowing various mixes in potato tramlines as a way of investigating how pest predators could be enhanced by using natural methods rather than relying on chemicals.
 Lastly, a long-term pollinator mix plot was also sown.
 This mix is designed to provide food for pollinators for a number of years and should benefit partridge chicks in particular.

 For further details, please contact: